 The cohort of insureds in the life settlement industry began in the 1980s with those with severe health impairments, and has since changed dramatically to include individuals that are very healthy at the point of sale.
 This presentation discusses the demographic change and offers insights into any future trends.

 The PHL Variable rehabilitation was a significant news story in the life settlement market, and, 18 months on, it is still waiting for a final decision.
-This presentation explains what is known currently, and speculates as to what the end game will look like for the industry.
+In his presentation, Khai LeQuang of Orrick explains what is known currently.
+LeQuang will also discuss some of the recent and current litigation that relates to policy charges.

 As litigation activity continues to emerge in the life settlement industry, particularly with estate-driven lawsuits, investors and risk managers face increasing complexity in pricing this uncertainty.
 This presentation explores two actuarial frameworks for incorporating litigation risk into life settlement valuations.